bryanbill/deck/README.md

 ## Overall Project Description

-- Deck is a Twitter Client App for tracking your favorite tweets, users and hashtags.
+- Deck is a Twitter Client App that declutters your timeline to focus on tweets that matter

 ## Setup Instructions